dansipple/bb-kubecon/monitoring/README.md

 JSON blob

 {
+  tweet: {
     author: "Albert Einstein",
     created_at: "Thu Apr 06 15:24:15 +0000 2017",
     text: "Imagination is more important than knowledge."
+  }
 }